shunsuke218/MET-CS-473-project/README.md

 Now the repository should be available in your home directory.

-Run:
+Now run,
 ```
-serve .
+cd MET-CS-473-project
+npm i
+node server
 ```

-Go to localhost:5000 in your browser.
+Go to localhost:5005 in your browser.

 ## Built With